appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 Note: A single written description shall be used for access control test cases 3.1.1 - 3.1.5.

 *L2*
-1. Testing Based on WSTG-ATHZ-02 (Testing for Bypassing Authorization / Vertical & Horizontal Bypasses)
+1. N/A (to be collected by labs)

 **Test Procedure**

 *L1*
-1. Review provided evidence for adherence with the requirements
+1. Review provided evidence for adherence with the requirements.

 *L2*
-1. Verify application for adherence with the requirements
+1. Perform authorization bypass testing as defined in WSTG-ATHZ-02.

 **Verification**